 East Sussex, county (1991 pop.
 670,600), 693 sq mi (1,795 sq km), extreme SE England.
-It comprises seven administrative districts: Brighton, Eastbourne, Hastings, Hove, Lewes, Rother, and Wealden.
+It comprises five administrative districts: Eastbourne, Hastings, Lewes, Rother, and Wealden.
+Brighton and Hove, former districts in the county, now form a single, administratively separate city.
 The county, the seat of which is Lewes, borders the English Channel.
 The South Downs form a chalky ridge on the coast, marshes line the southeast, and in the north are the Weald ridges, which are forested and comprised of clay and sand.
 Produce is grown, and cattle are raised.
 There is some light industry, but the area is mainly oriented toward tourism and resort towns that service London.
 William I the conqueror fought the battle of Hastings there.
 The remains of 12th- and 13th-century castles, churches, and abbeys are found throughout the region.
-In 1961 the Univ. of Sussex was opened near Brighton.
+See also Sussex.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.